Edwynrb/proyects/ResolveNow.md

 1. Write a program in which: given a list of three different numerical values, their range of variation is calculated and reported (it must show the largest and smallest of them).

-# EXERCISES WITH WHILE AND FOR.
+b# EXERCISES WITH WHILE AND FOR.

 Create a program that prints the numbers from 1 to 100 on the screen.
 Without knowing the repetitive structures we can solve the problem using a sequential structure.
 We initialize a variable with the value 1, then print the variable, increment the variable again, and so on.